 If you are unsure whether the service is right for you, we are able to offer full mental health assessments and refer you on to other relevant organisations.

-Please note this service is available for people living in Warrington and Wigan.
-You can be referred to the service directly through your GP.
 If your GP does not currently offer referrals to our service, you can complete our referral form yourself, as we do accept self-referrals.